shigeyf/azure-alz-devops/docs/Example-of-DevOps-Landing-Zone.md

 - **Container Registry (ACR)**: managing container images of GitHub Runners
 - **Container App (ACA) Environment**
 - **Log Analytics Workspace**: managing logs for container applications
-- User-assigned Managed Identity: managing identity for secret data access (stored in Key Vault) and for pulling container images from Container Registry (ACR)
+- **User-assigned Managed Identity**: managing identity for secret data access (stored in Key Vault) and for pulling container images from Container Registry (ACR)

 > [!NOTE]
 > Container App Environment resource is generated when using both ACA and ACI as commonn resources for multiple projects.
 This resource itself will not incur any cost.